 With this awesome and easy recipe, your breakfasts can be batch-cooked in advance!
 No need to dirty eleventy-billion pans, with this Cheesy Baked Egg Toast Sheet Pan breakfast, it’s just one and done!
 Plus, by using a non-stick silicone baking mat, your clean up is a breeze!
 Easy breakfasts for the win, woohoo!

 Cheesy Baked Egg Toast Sheet Pan Breakfast

 Simple breakfasts are my jam.
 I want busy mornings to go smoothly, and with a recipe like this, you feel like you just won the breakfast championship!
 Plus, who doesn’t love cheesy eggs?
 Making this sheet pan cheesy baked egg-in-a-hole recipe couldn’t be easier or more simple!

-Delicious Sheet Pan Cheesy Baked Egg Toast
+Why Use a Sheet Pan to Make Cheesy Baked Egg Toast?

 To make this fantastic Sheet Pan Cheesy Baked Egg Toast, you will need the following ingredients:

 - Bread (we love this brand for this recipe!)